Student FAQsAre you a Business? See Business FAQs

 How long after I input availability will I get matched to a Stint?

-We do our best to match you as soon as possible with a Stints that matches your availability slot.
+We do our best to match you as soon as possible with a Stints that matches your availability slot; generally you will be offered Stints as soon as you finish putting in your availability (if we have Stints during these times).
 Make sure to consistently update your availability as accurately as possible, so our algorithm can match you with Stints!

 In the rare instance that another student cancels at short-notice, we often need to get a student to a business quickly, so consistently updating your availability allows us to match you with a Stint rapidly.